-- 1. In a relentless effort to expand its product base and profit from the sale of infringing computer-based recommendation technologies, HP has undertaken to copy the technologies and inventions of Gary Robinson, the inventor or the '282 patent and a co-owner of Fellowship Filtering. - 2.
-Mr. Robinson is a mathematician and inventor of computer-based recommendation engine technologies that enable the recommending of products and/or content based on novel algorithms that calculate the preferences based on the similarity and dissimilarity of users of a website. - 3.
-Mr. Robinson studied mathematics at Bard College and New York University's Courant Institute of Mathematical Sciences and is the recipient of the National Science Foundation
+- 1. In a relentless effort to expand its membership base and profit from the sale of subscriptions to its online dating service, Match copies the computer based recommendation technologies and inventions of Gary Robinson, the inventor or the '282 patent and a co-owner of Fellowship Filtering. - 2.
+Mr. Robinson is a mathematician and inventor of computer-based recommendation engine technologies that enable the recommending of content (e.g., user profiles) based on novel algorithms that calculate the preferences based on the similarity and dissimilarity of users of a website.

-- SBIR award. - 4.
+- 3. Mr. Robinson studied mathematics at Bard College and New York University's Courant Institute of Mathematical Sciences.
+He is the recipient of the National Science Foundation SBIR award. - 4.
 Mr. Robinson is a named inventor of over 20 United States Patents.
-Google, Inc. ("Google"), Amazon.com, Inc. ("Amazon"), International Business Machines Corporation ("IBM"), and Intel Corporation ("Intel") have acquired Mr. Robinson's patents.
+Google, Inc. ("Google"), Amazon.com, Inc. ("Amazon"), International Business Machines Corporation ("IBM"), and Intel Corporation ("Intel") have acquired Mr. Robinson's patents. - 5.
+The '282 patent describes a novel way for providing product and content recommendations based on data that is collected on a website by calculating similarity values.
+Match.com uses these same technologies in providing recommendations for its online personals service.
+When a new user joins Match.com they are prompted to rate existing members on the Match.com service based on a photo array.
+The following screen capture shows the interface where Match.com receives ratings information that is subsequently used to generate recommended user profiles.